-I have been meaning to set-up a website for the Wallace Fund for several years and have been slowly gathering material for it.
+I had been meaning to set-up a website for the Wallace Fund for several years and had been slowly gathering material for it.
 What finally prompted me to create one was a comment by the presenter of a BBC Radio 4 programme about Wallace (with Redmond O'Hanlon and Sandy Knapp) in the series "Great Lives", which was broadcast on New Year's day 2008 (see my post here).
 The presenter remarked "There isn't a single place in Britain dedicated to his [Wallace's] achievements save a bench on the River Usk opposite the cottage where he was born"!
 Having spent the last eight years thinking about and helping to create memorials to Wallace, I thought that the time had come to make more people aware that many do in-fact exist.
 Another reason for creating the site, is to publicise that fact that 2008 is the 150th anniversary of the discovery of natural selection - and that Wallace was the co-discoverer of the idea.

 Why erect monuments to Wallace?

 A few people have asked me what purpose is served by erecting memorials to Wallace.
 Here are some reasons why I think it is important: 1) To make more people aware that Wallace was the co-discoverer of natural selection and one of the most important scientists in British (or even world) history; 2) to inform people about the history of their local area; 3) to help to protect sites, such as historically interesting houses, from 'development'; 4) preserving his grave means that someone could get a sample of his DNA in the future and create a race of super-Wallaces (just joking!); and 5) personal satisfaction!